-Services that are covered for you What you must pay what get these services □ Physician/practitioner services A 3-day prior hospital stay is not required.
-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. □ A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). □ A SNF where your spouse or domestic partner is living at the time you leave the hospital.
+Services that are covered for you What you must pay when you get these services A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). ☐A SNF where your spouse or domestic partner is living at the time you leave the hospital.
 Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, we cover two counseling quit attempts within a 12-month period as a preventive service.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment.
+Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment. \$0 copayment or 20% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office \$0 copayment for each Medicare-covered supervised exercise therapy (SET) visit.††
+The SET program must: You pay these amounts until you reach the out-of-pocket maximum.
+Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-Services that are covered for you What you must pay when you get these services Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Routine transportation Provided by: SafeRide Details of this benefit: \$0 copayment □Up to 48 one-way trips are covered each year (limited to ground transportation only). ☐You are responsible for any costs over the trip limit. □Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, hearing and vision appointments, gyms, grocery stores, community centers, or places of worship.
+Services that are covered for you What you must pay when you get these services SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Routine transportation Provided by: SafeRide Details of this benefit: \$0 copayment □Up to 36 one-way trips are covered each year (limited to ground transportation only). ☐You are responsible for any costs over the trip limit. ☐Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, gyms, grocery stores, or hearing and vision appointments.
 Each one-way trip must not exceed 50 miles of driving distance.
-A trip is one-way transportation; a round trip is 2 trips. ☐Transportation services must be requested 3 business days prior to a routine scheduled appointment.
-One companion is allowed per trip (companion must be at least 18 years old).
-On some trips, you may have to share a ride with other transportation clients. □Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request.
+A trip is one-way transportation; a round trip is 2 trips. ☐Transportation services must be requested 3 business days prior to a routine scheduled appointment. □One companion is allowed per trip (companion must be at least 18 years old). ☐On some trips, you may have to share a ride with other transportation clients. ☐Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request.
 Drivers do not have medical training.
 In case of emergency, call 911.
+This benefit does not cover transportation by: Stretcher □Ambulance